tdwg/bdq/tg2/_review/docs/tutorial/index.md

   * foaf:name (Author name) **Gap**
   * dcterms:source (publication or dataset source) **Gap**

-Our `Use Case` calls for more than just a presence check for these `Information Elements`, so we would want to fill in in more candidate tests for these `Information Elements`, until we have tests that cover each of the hasFitnessRequirements we identified for the Use Case.
+Our `Use Case` calls for more than just a presence check for these `Information Elements`, so we would want to fill in in more candidate Tests for these `Information Elements`, until we have Tests that cover each of the hasFitnessRequirements we identified for the Use Case.
 If there is an existing Test that can be applied to a particular `Information Element` and is relevant our `Use Case`, we should include that Test, and would need strong justification to do othewise.
-Filling in a few more tests:
+Filling in a few more Tests:

 * A taxonomic name is present and can be found in GBIF's backbone taxonomy.
   * dwc:scientificName